SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops-exam-problems.md

 ![](assets/chapter-5-2-images/01.Histogram-04.png)

-According to the task assignment, the percentages have to be **formatted two digits after the decimal point**.
+According to the task assignment, the percentages have to be **formatted with precision two digits after the decimal point**.
 Considering this, **`.toFixed(...)`** method should be added to the formula and for the first variable would look like this:

 ```javascript
 p1Percentage = (p1 / n * 100).toFixed(2);